mikeyhoward1977/easy-plugin-demo/readme.txt

 * Define a customized email message to send to the user once their registration completes
 * Select which plugins should be activated for the new demo site

+We've also included a number of hooks and filters for further customizations by developers.

 **Follow this plugin on [GitHub](https://github.com/mikeyhoward1977/easy-plugin-demo)**

 **Languages**